Go Back

 • (Optional step, you can grill your tomatoes first on a nonstick griddle for a few minutes to further sweeten them and to get some nice charred edges- this adds a smokier flavor).

-• Crumble the white bread over the tomato mixture.
+• Sprinkle the psyllium husk over the tomato mixture.

 • Add in half of the olive oil, tomato juice, red wine vinegar, balsamic vinegar, cumin, salt and red pepper.
 Stir to combine.